christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => "abcd"
 ```

-As for Objects, nothing is stopping you from accessing and overwriting their properties:
+As for objects, nothing is stopping you from overwriting their properties.
+In the following example a `player` object with `damage` and `health` is created.
+Afterwards the object is mutated using a property assignment statement:

 ```js
 const player = {